-Purpose of the Household Enquiry Form
+Purpose of the Annual Canvass

-Responding to the Household Enquiry Form will not automatically update information on the electoral register.
+Your response may not automatically update information on the electoral register.
 We will contact you if further action is required.